-Elisa Long joined the UCLA Anderson School of Management in 2013, where she is an Assistant Professor of Decisions, Operations and Technology Management.
+Elisa Long joined the UCLA Anderson School of Management in 2013, where she is an Associate Professor of Decisions, Operations and Technology Management.
 Her research concentrates on healthcare operations management and entails developing data-driven mathematical models of healthcare policies or systems.
 The primary aim is to improve medical decision-making under uncertainty and ultimately to strengthen the efficiency and quality of healthcare delivery.

 At UCLA, she teaches the core probability and statistics course for MBA students.
 She was previously a faculty member at the Yale School of Management, and she received a PhD in Management Science & Engineering from Stanford and a BS in Operations Research from Cornell.